 Shweta Bachchan Recreates Dad Big B's Jumma Chumma Look With Sidharth Malhotra & It's A Blockbuster!

 Remember Amitabh Bachchan dancing to 'Jumma Chumma' with Kimi Katkar in the film 'Hum'?
 The track was a huge blockbuster and continues to remain a must-play at every party.
-Recently, Big B's daughter Shweta Bachchan Nanda recreated her dad's iconic look from that song for a Bollywood themed party.
+Recently, Big B's daughter Shweta Bachchan Nanda recreated her dad's iconic look from that song for a Bollywood-themed party.

 Later, she shared some pictures from her 'Big B' avatar on her social media page.
 Check it out here.